WR417H29/WR417H29/README.md

 Hiya, this is a general overview of what i'm learning and doing with my programming:

-Python:
+Python 🐍:
  - Tkinter
  - Pygame
- - Excel
  - Jsons
  - PyQt5

-Java:
- - Basics

-Javascript:
+ - Flask ( Minimal )

+Javascript ☕:
  - React Basics
  - React Typescript
+ - React Native